What will you learn during your training as a mediator?

 During your training, you will be evaluated through:

-Once you have passed the course, you will receive a certificate recognized by the FMC, which will allow you to appear in its registry as a trained mediator.
+If you pass the course, you will receive a certificate recognised by the FMC, which will allow you to apply to be registered as a trained mediator.